 (a) the product was not manufactured or distributed by it in the framework of its business activities or independent occupation;

 (b) the defect could not be recognised at the level of scientific and technological knowledge existing at the time when the product was put out to market; or

 (c) the product defect was caused by applying legislation or a mandatory requirement of an authority.

 13. 4.
-The customer’s implied warranty claims shall lapse in 1 (one) year, and implied warranty claims of customers deemed to be consumers under the Hungarian Civil Code shall lapse within 2 (two) years from the date of delivery (delivery of the product to the customer).
+The customer’s implied warranty claims shall lapse in 1 (one) year, and implied warranty claims of customers deemed to be consumers under the Swiss Civil Code shall lapse within 2 (two) years from the date of delivery (delivery of the product to the customer).